 A study of basic genetic principles with the aid of a variety of organisms and online lab exercises.
 The laboratory requires considerable independent work.
 Prerequisite: concurrent enrollment in BIO 330 or permission.
+Lab meets 3 hours per week.

 BIO 340 Biochemistry (4)